Skip to content

 🌳 Plants

 If you’re staying less than two weeks: You don’t need to water the plants.
-Our cleaner, Charles, will water them before and after your stay.
+Charles, will water them before and after your stay.

 🛒 Supermarkets

-on Kloof is where we do the majority of our shopping.
-You can also order groceries to be delivered using their app, (but you’ll have to meet them on the street, they generally don’t carry the groceries up for you).
+on Kloof is where we do almost all our grocery shopping.
+You can also order groceries to be delivered using their app, (meet them on the street, they don’t carry the groceries upstairs for you).

 on Kloof is another good option.

-We also stock up on grains/oils/etc at the zero waste shop in town, and sustainable cleaning/toiletries products at (physical shop at the V&A Waterfront mall, or bigger selection by ordering online).
+We also stock up on grains/oils/etc at the zero-waste shop in town, and sustainable cleaning/toiletries products at (shop at the V&A Waterfront mall, or online).

 📦 Deliveries

 Save the full address and your South African phone number in the app before ordering.
-Collect from the delivery person downstairs.
-It’s common to tip 10% for deliveries (in the app or in person to the delivery person in cash).
+Collect from the delivery person downstairs on the street.
+It’s common to tip 10% for deliveries (in the app or in person using cash).

 If you ordered something online for delivery ( and are popular), they can only guarantee the day of delivery, but not the time (they just say “sometime from 8am to 5pm” 🙄).
 The delivery person will then call you when they arrive at the property, to hand you your parcel in person.
 This is often inconvenient, unless you work from home, so you might find it easier to collect from one of their pickup points instead.
-(The closest Takealot one is in Foreshore, the closest Amazon one is the Kloof Nek Grocer 300m from the flat)
+(The closest Takealot one is Foreshore, the closest Amazon one is Engen on Orange)

 🏢 Building (Bagamoya) rules